navgarg/navgarg/index.md

 Google Code-in (GCI) is an annual programming competition hosted by Google LLC that introduces pre-university students to the world of open source and allows them to complete bite-sized tasks specified by various, partnering open source organizations.

 ## The Journey
 This is the first time I participated in [Google Code-In](https://codein.withgoogle.com/).
 I’d turned 13 in 2019, so, I got eligible this year itself.
-I was always interested in cartography, so I chose to work with [OSGeo](osgeo.org), which is a non-profit organization.
+I was always interested in cartography, so I chose to work with [OSGeo](https://www.osgeo.org/), which is a non-profit organization.

 On 2nd December, 2019, when the contest was about to begin, I was nervous.
 I had never contributed to the open source community before.
-It was seeming so daunting, with such vast ocean of knowledge lying open to me to contribute and learn.
-But, as I started doing some tasks, I quickly understood how things worked, and now, it seems really easy to contribute to the community, thanks specially to the wonderful team of mentors were always behind my back to guide me and help me.
-Whenever a task is completed and approved, mentors used to acknowledge your participation by saying "Thanks for contributing to OSGeo" and it meant a lot.
+It seemed extremely daunting, with such vast ocean of knowledge lying open to me to contribute and learn.
+But, as I started doing some tasks, I quickly understood how things worked, and now, it seems really easy to contribute to the community, thanks specially to the wonderful team of mentors, who were always behind my back to guide me and help me.
+Whenever a task was completed and approved, mentors used to acknowledge the participation by saying "Thanks for contributing to OSGeo!" and it meant a lot.
 It really meant a lot to feel part of the team who is working on such a big project.
 The encouraging words of [Victoria](https://github.com/vrautenbach) were always helpful, whenever I felt low and depressed.

 ![completed.png]({{site.baseurl}}/completed.png)